 This post will detail how one could set up their linux systems

-to automatically perform firewall auth as soon as they connect to
+to automatically perform fortinet firewall auth (used in iitk) as soon as they

 iitk wifi network.
 This can be extended as needed for other networks

 you connect to as well.
 This tutorial is only valid for people using

 NetworkManager (This is used by default in ubuntu/gnome setups).

 and password.
 Now execute the following commands after

 sudo chmod a+x firewall-auth.sh sudo cp firewall-auth.sh /usr/bin/

 Now to test if this is working, connect to a wifi network which is going to ask

 you to perform firewall authentication.
 Once the firewall auth page appears in